 Venture Arctic, 2007

-Writer & Colorist "Of Ash and Snow" with writing and colors by Elizabeth LaPensée and art by Mitchell Bercier is a mature romance about two Michif who cross paths during the peak of logging industry in the early 1900's.
+Writer & Colorist "Of Ash and Snow" in Sovereign Traces Volume 2: Relational Constellation (MSU Press and Native Realities Press) with writing and colors by Elizabeth LaPensée and inks by Mitchell Bercier is a romance about two Métis who cross paths during the peak and collapse of logging industry in the early 1900's.

 Deer Woman: A Vignette, 2015

-Writer Deer Woman: A Vignette, edited by Allie Vasquez and written by Elizabeth LaPensée featuring art by Jonathan Thunder, tells Deer Woman's side of the story while passing on self-defense teachings in support of Arming Sisters.
-Winner of the Awesome Foundation Portland's Peoples' Choice Award.
+Writer Deer Woman: A Vignette, which later grew into Deer Woman: An Anthology(Native Realities Press 2017), tells Deer Woman's side of the story while passing on self-defense teachings in support of Arming Sisters.
+Written by Elizabeth LaPensée, edited by Allie Vasquez, and illustrated by Jonathan Thunder.
+Awesome Foundation Portland's Peoples' Choice Award.

 Our Words, 2012